spide-r/WispOfDarknessDocuments/PP.md

 # Privacy Policy for WispOfDarkness
-This Privacy Policy governs the collection, use, and sharing of personal information by WispOfDarkness, a Discord bot developed by [Developer Name].
+This Privacy Policy governs the collection, use, and sharing of personal information by WispOfDarkness, a Discord bot developed by spide-r.
 By using WispOfDarkness, you agree to the terms of this Privacy Policy.

 ## Information We Collect
 We Currently do not collect any personally identifiable information.
 We may save server ids as part of bot configuration